Huang394/Recognition-Oriented-Wet-Fingerprint-Restoration/README.md

-# Recognition-Oriented-Wet-Fingerprint-Restoration
+# Recognition Oriented Wet Fingerprint Restoration
 This repository provides the implementation of our IJCB paper:

 "Recognition-Oriented Wet Fingerprint Restoration with Degradation-Aware Analysis for Small-Area Sensors"

+This work focuses on wet fingerprint restoration from a recognition-oriented perspective, aiming to preserve ridge structures that are critical for reliable matching.
 ---

+## Pipeline
-The full pipeline consists of three components:
+The proposed framework consists of three components:

 1. Fingerprint restoration model (released in this repository)
 2. Wet quality classifier